-(17) SPT is committed to delivering a stable, safe and integrated bus network across the west of Scotland.
-We are also committed to ensuring the future of bus transport despite the worrying trend create a new approach to tackle this problem which has seen bus passenger numbers fall by 60 million over the last 10 years.
-In our urban areas, the bus industry faces huge challenges with congestion. competition from rail services, and the recent economic downturn has all played its part in reducing bus patronage.
-In rural and island areas there are very real concerns benefit of all passengers.
-Existing SQPs in SPT area - Glasgow Streamline (14 routes within the city) - Departure by bus stations
+Bus Services SPT is committed to delivering a stable, safe and integrated bus network across the west of Scotland.
+We are also committed to ensuring the future of bus transport despite the worrying trend which has seen bus passenger numbers fall by 60 million over the last 10 years.
+In our urban areas, the bus industry faces huge challenges with congestion, competition from rail services, and the recent economic downturn has all played its part in reducing bus patronage.
+In rural and island areas there are very real concerns that limited resources will leave many in these areas, particularly those who are most vulnerable, experiencing social isolation.